Philippa Levine: Biography

 Philippa Judith Amanda Levine grew up in the United Kingdom and studied at King's College, Cambridge, from 1976 to 1979, when she graduated with a Bachelor of Arts (BA) degree in history; she then completed a doctorate (DPhil) at St Antony's College, Oxford, from 1979 to 1984 (supported firstly by a postgraduate studentship from King's College, Cambridge, and then from 1980 with a Department of Education and Science research studentship).
-The DPhil was awarded for her thesis "The amateur and the professional: antiquarians, historians and archaeologists in nineteenth century England, 1838–1886".
+The DPhil was awarded for her thesis "The amateur and the professional: antiquarians, historians and archaeologists in nineteenth century England, 1838–1886", which was published as her first book in 1986.

 Levine's first academic post was as a lecturer in history at the University of East Anglia (1983–85).
 She then spent two years as a research fellow in women's studies at Flinders University of South Australia, before moving to Florida State University as an assistant professor in 1987.
 Three years later, she was promoted to associate professor.
 In 1991, she moved to the University of Southern California as an associate professor of history and became a full professor in 1994.
 She was appointed Mary Helen Thompson Centennial Professor in the Humanities at the University of Texas at Austin in 2010.
 Since 2017, she has been Walter Prescott Webb Professor in History and Ideas at the University of Texas at Austin.

 Levine was elected a Fellow of the Royal Historical Society (FRHistS) in 1994, and a Fellow of the Royal Anthropological Institute of Great Britain and Ireland (FRAI) in 2014.